Skip to content

 web-ai-sdk

-Building blocks for the Web's built-in AI APIs.
-Composable.
-No runtime deps.
-Just lifecycle, streaming, and AbortSignals.
+Building blocks in TypeScript for the Web AI surface.
+Composable, no runtime deps, just lifecycle, streaming, and AbortSignals.

 @web-ai-sdk/all

-Meta-package — install once, get all five wrappers under a single dependency.
+Meta-package: install once, get all eight wrappers under a single dependency.
 Read the guide →

 @web-ai-sdk/prompt